vandycknick/nvd.sh/blog/2023/2023-04-25-proxying-aws-cli-through-burpsuite/post.md

 ## Conclusion

-What I like about this approach is that you can reuse the same principle to debug many other CLI tools as well.
-In the end, many CLI tools for popular services are just making HTTP requests back and forth.
-Quickly inspecting what's going on over the wire could be a valuable asset.
-Even more interesting is that many SDKs implement the same principle.
-If you are writing something in Node, Python, or any other language, the same trick will allow you to gain some valuable insights.
-As I showed earlier, the steps are a simple set `*_PROXY` environment variables to point to your HTTP proxy.
-And make the CLI or SDK trust the self-signed CA certificate.
-This last one will be different depending on the tool or language.
+The best part is that you can use this method to debug many other CLI tools.
+Most CLI tools for popular services just send HTTP requests, so checking the traffic can be very helpful.
+Many SDKs work the same way.
+If you’re coding in Node, Python, or another language, this trick can give you useful insights.
+As shown earlier, just set the \*\_PROXY environment variables to point to your HTTP proxy and make sure the CLI or SDK trusts the self-signed CA certificate.
+The details for trusting the certificate will vary by tool or language.